Siege of Kinsale: Irish rout

-Contemporary eyewitnesses suggest that the English horse immediately charged the Irish in an attempt to break them but the Tercio was able to stand firm and with a bristling hedgehog of pikes repulsed the horsemen who about faced and had to retire.
+Contemporary eyewitnesses suggest that the English horse immediately charged the Irish in an attempt to break them but the Tercio was able to stand firm and with a bristling hedgehog of pikes repulsed the horsemen who about-faced and had to retire.
 Colonel Henry Powers noted that it caused 'the rebels to give a great shout' in triumph.
 Thinking the English horse to be in rout O'Neill called up his light horse from reserve to exploit this supposed reverse.
-O'Neill's cavalry totaling about 500 riders was made up of the elite of Gaelic society composed of the chiefs and gentlemen of the varied septs they were mounted on small Irish horses without stirrups and were armed with light spears and javelins or darts.
+O'Neill's cavalry totaling about 500 riders was made up of the elite of Gaelic society composed of the chiefs and gentlemen of the varied septs; they were mounted on small Irish horses without stirrups and were armed with light spears and javelins or darts.
 The Irish horse galloped forward in pursuit but by this time the disciplined English horse had reformed and presented a solid front to their lighter-mounted Irish opponents.
-Lieutenant Bustamente noted at that moment the English horse was supported by 200 shot of the squadron volant who upon crossing the stream loosed off a volley that unhorsed a few Irish riders and brought down one horse causing them to break and flee, straight back into O'Neill's main battle disorganizing it and causing part of it to flee.
-Seeing their opportunity the English horse led by Wingfield charged home into the disorganized Irish battle and caused a total rout of O'Neill's men who were ferociously pursued without quarter by the cavalry.
+Lieutenant Bustamente noted at that moment the English horse was supported by 200 shot of the flying squadron who upon crossing the stream loosed off a volley that unhorsed a few Irish riders and brought down one horse causing them to break and flee, straight back into O'Neill's main battle disorganizing it and causing part of it to flee.
+Seeing their opportunity, the English horse led by Wingfield charged home into the disorganized Irish battle and caused a total rout of O'Neill's men, who were ferociously pursued without quarter by the cavalry.
 De Burgh, the Galway-born Earl of Clarickard, was particularly bloodthirsty instructing his troopers to "put them to the sword".
-But O'Neills Trumpeter Shane Sheale noted that the Irish troops within the ranks of De Burghs troop took pity on their rebellious countrymen and actually prodded the fleeing Irish off the field with the butt end of their staves.
+But O'Neill's Trumpeter, Shane Sheale, noted that the Irish troops within the ranks of De Burghs troop took pity on their rebellious countrymen and actually prodded the fleeing Irish off the field with the butt end of their staves.
 This small act of mercy likely reduced considerably the death toll.
-With the rout of O'Neills battle, Mountjoy sent word to Captain Francis Roe who was Lieutenant Colonel of St John's Regiment to advance with his men across the bog and charge the flank of Tyrrell's Squadron.
+With the rout of O'Neill's battle, Mountjoy sent word to Captain Francis Roe who was Lieutenant Colonel of St John's Regiment to advance with his men across the bog and charge the flank of Tyrrell's Squadron.